magento/architecture/design-documents/web-api-controllers.md

-# Controllers for web APIs, user input processing on top of service contracts execution
+# Middleware for web APIs, user input processing on top of service contracts execution
 ## RESTful and SOAP API
 #### Current situation
 Service contracts, their arguments and return types are supposed to be used directly